Getting Started

 Setup

-Start n8n locally — it defaults to port 5678.
+Start n8n locally.
+It defaults to port 5678.

 Run the Skytunnel SSH command with port 5678.
 You'll instantly get a public HTTPS URL.